Creating and managing tables

 Editing Columns

-To edit a column, Navigate to the type itself by going to Admin then Types and then clicking the type.
+To edit a column, Navigate to the type itself by going to Admin then Tables and then clicking the type.

 You can then click Columns to see the list of columns and click Edit to edit each one.

-If you navigate to Admin then Types you can click Delete Type icon under Actions to delete a type.
+If you navigate to Admin then Tables you can click Delete Table icon under Actions to delete a type.
 Note: this only works if there are no data instances in the type.

 Clicking Delete will immediately delete the type.
 If you have done this in error, you can easily recreate the type.